-Just In front of her, the powerful titan of Argus stood.
+Just In front of her, the powerful First Yunai stood.
 His body towered over all that was left of the Academy assault team.
 He stared down at them with a blank face, one that troubled her more than any she had faced so far.
-This being had suffered at the hands of the Legion, tortured and twisted into this deadly monstrosity.
+This being had suffered at the hands of his children, tortured and twisted into this deadly monstrosity.
 He hadn’t chosen this fate, nor did he attack them with ferocity of someone that hates.
-He was a wounded and broken creature lashing out at them with the destructive force of a celestial being trapped in a corner with no where to go.
+He was a wounded and broken creature lashing out at them with the destructive force of a being trapped in a corner with no where to go.

 He had to be put down.